About The Flight School at Colorado Springs

 Flight Training with an Adventurous Spirit

-The Flight School at Colorado Springs provides diverse, affordable, accelerated and comprehensive training for career pilots.
+The Flight School at Meadow Lake provides diverse, affordable, accelerated and comprehensive training for career pilots.

 For decades, flight training has followed a fairly rigid path.
 While there’s certainly value in traditional structures, our training outline seeks to improve a student’s journey from Discovery Flight to Airline Transport Pilot by prioritizing common sense training, critical thinking skills and mastery of aircraft.